chromaui/chromatic-docs/src/content/workflow/before-pull-request.md

 <details>
 <summary>Chromatic also integrates with Playwright and Cypress</summary>

 Developers test user flows end-to-end by navigating between pages with Playwright or Cypress.
 This methodology allows you to simulate how users behave.
-Chromatic uses these E2E tests as visual tests cases by automatically snapshotting key moments in the test.
+Chromatic uses these E2E tests as visual test cases by automatically snapshotting key moments in the test.

 [TK Learn how to setup Playwright](/docs/)
 [TK Learn how to setup Cypress](/docs/)